New Jersey and the United States District Court for New Jersey, 1996

 Ms. Jackson has also received many awards and honors throughout her career for professional and community involvement.
 She received a Women of Distinction Award from the Girl Scout Council of Greater Essex and Hudson Counties in 2005 and a Special Achievement Award from Lakewood NAACP in 2004.
 She is listed in the Congressional Record by the Honorable Donald M. Payne on February 5, 1998 for professional achievement and in 1998 received the Young Alumnae Achievement Award from Drew University.
 She has been selected for inclusion in the New Jersey Super Lawyers-Rising Stars Editions since 2006 until 2009.
 In 2007, Ms. Jackson also received a Professionalism Lawyer of the Year award from the New Jersey Commission on Professionalism and the New Jersey Women Lawyer Association and the Glenn Cunningham Community Service Award from the National Organization of Black Law Enforcement Executives (NOBLE).
 Ms. Jackson is also an alumna of New Jersey Girls State, Hugh O'Brien Youth Foundation, Presidential Classrooms and the Leadership Training Conference.

 Ms Jackson has advised various clients regarding contracts and business issues in the entertainment and sports industry.
 These clients have included athletes, dancers, singers, live stage performers, musicians, television personalities, disc jockeys, fashion designers as well as actors.
-She also has participated in numerous employment matters involving employees and employers including discrimination, severance agreements and policy.
+She also has participated in numerous employment matters involving employees and employers including discrimination, severance agreements and policy matters.
+She has served as a hearing officer for numerous disciplinary matters.
+She serves as an investigator for various employment cases including discrimination, ethical matters and discipline.
 She has also counseled clients regarding matters before the New Jersey State Interscholastic Athletic Association as well as other issues surrounding athletics.
 Ms. Jackson is also General Counsel for the Central Jersey Chapter of NOBLE.

 Ms. Jackson is also the creator of the Run Sister Run program at the Center for American Women in Politics.
 This program is designed to encourage African American Women to participate in the political arena and is planned in conjunction with the Ready to Run Program which provides training for women who are running for office.